kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 First thing here is to download the ISO file of the Microsoft Windows, for that the [Microsoft Evaluation Center](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2012-r2) offers the ISO files to download for evaluation purposes:
 ![win2k12_download_iso.png](/assets/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso/win2k12_download_iso.png "KubeVirt Microsoft windows iso download")
 To be able to start the evaluation some personal data has to be filled to continue.
-Afterwards the architecture to be checked is "64 bit" and the language wished as the following diagram shows:
+Afterwards, the architecture to be checked is "64 bit" and the language wished as the following diagram shows:
 ![win2k12_download_iso_64.png](/assets/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso/win2k12_download_iso_64.png "KubeVirt Microsoft windows iso download")
 Once the ISO file is downloaded it has to be uploaded with `virtctl`, the parameters used in this example are the following: